VeryDarkMan

-Martins Vincent Otse (born 8 April 1994), popularly known as VeryDarkMan, is a Nigerian social media influencer, activist, critic, and philanthropist who is a prominent figure in Nigerian civil and political rights.
-He is a controversial figure notable for his condemnation and advocacy against the injustice, corruption, crime, and insecurity happening throughout Nigeria.
-He grew up in Kaduna, Nigeria.
+Martins Vincent Otse (born 8 April 1994), popularly known as VeryDarkMan, is a Nigerian social media influencer, human right and political activist, philanthropist, and self-described "online police" who is a prominent figure in Nigerian civil and political rights.

+He is a controversial figure notable for his condemnation and advocacy against the injustice, corruption, crime, and insecurity in Nigeria.
+He grew up in Abuja, Nigeria.

 Early life

-Martins Vincent Otse was born on 8 April 1994 in Kaduna, Nigeria.
-Although born in Kaduna, he is originally from Agenebode, Edo State, in southern Nigeria.
-He spent his formative years in the northern state of Kaduna.
+Martins Vincent Otse was born on 8 April 1994 in Abuja, Nigeria.
+Although born in Abuja, he is originally from Agenebode, Edo State, in southern Nigeria.
+He spent his formative years in the Federal Capital Territory, Abuja.

 Career and public recognition

 VeryDarkMan's social media activism career commenced in 2022.
-Initially, he garnered attention through his interactions with Nigerian celebrities, which led to an increase in his online following.
+Initially, he gained attention through his interactions with Nigerian celebrities, which led to an increase in his online following.
 Subsequently, he began posting a series of videos that sparked controversy.
 By early 2023, his content had gone viral, further amplifying the controversy surrounding his online presence.

-In June 2023, Nigerian singer Davido followed him on Instagram and publicly endorsed him.
-This recognition was followed by a nomination for the Silverbird's Most Influential Social Media Influencer of the Year award in January 2024.
+In January 2024, Otse was nominated for the Silverbird's Most Influential Social Media Influencer of the Year award.

+Philanthropy

+Martins Vincent Otse Initiative

+In October 2024, Otse founded the Martins Vincent Otse Initiative (MVOI), a non-governmental organisation headquartered in Abuja focused on public education reform, community development, and financial transparency within the non-profit sector.
+The organisation raised over ₦33 million from small-scale donors within its first 24 hours of launch.
+A subsequent ₦100 million donation from music executive Don Jazzy drew national attention to the initiative and sparked wider discussion about celebrity philanthropy in Nigerian social development.

+The MVOI operates a public financial tracking system, publishing real-time bank statements and donation logs on its official website as a measure to build trust in the Nigerian non-profit sector.
+In January 2025, legal experts raised concerns that the publication of unredacted donor information could potentially conflict with Nigeria Data Protection Commission (NDPC) guidelines.

+Among the initiative's stated goals is the deployment of National Youth Service Corps (NYSC) members as teaching assistants in underserved communities to address teacher shortages in public schools.
+In July 2025, the MVOI funded the installation of boreholes in the Dibilli community in the Karaga District, Ghana.
+To address local water scarcity.

+In April 2025, Otse donated ₦20 million through the MVOI to the National Agency for the Prohibition of Trafficking in Persons (NAPTIP) to fund the repatriation and rehabilitation of underage Nigerian girls trafficked to Ivory Coast.
+Following the donation, 70 trafficked girls were subsequently repatriated to Nigeria, with Air Peace providing flights for the rescue operation at no cost.

+In December 2024, Otse claimed that ₦180 million had been stolen from the NGO's accounts through a hacking incident, before later stating that the claim was a deliberate experiment designed to test the speed of misinformation spread within Nigerian digital media.